 To examine the inconsistencies of Mernissi’s methodological principles by tracking their applications in Quranic verses and Sunnah texts that relate to women.

-Research by Kynsilehto (2008) presented the concepts of Islamic feminism and stated that the context of Islamic orthodoxy and the closed structures of the project to modernity in the Arab world Islamic feminism is said to be contributing toward enriched human cultural diversity and the development of locally grounded discursive experience.
-Moreover, women scholars often tend to review the Islamic tradition from the context of Islamic texts and advocate the point of view where gender egalitarianism is fully embedded whereas in this aspect patriarchy is considered as a legacy of dogmatism and is deemed a cultural heresy.
-According to Elboubekri (2015), the expansion of Islamic feminism is a challenge to masculinized and politicized Islamic orthodoxy which interrogates the biased liberty celebrated by capitalism and modernity.
+According to Elboubekri (2015), the expansion of Islamic feminism challenges masculinized and politicized Islamic orthodoxy, interrogating the biased liberty celebrated by capitalism and modernity.
 Moreover, in both versions of modernity and capitalism, Islam is viewed as compatible with gender equality.
-In the writings of Islamic feminists rather than taking a sacred legacy of Islam, they presented that Islam provides a system whereby men execute power is the one which is endorsed by the law, language, class, and nation (Seedat, 2013).
-One of these Islamic feminists is Najat El Hashmi as she presented misogyny and patriarchy as a cross-cultural phenomenon of Islam.
-However on the other hand Fatima Mernissi challenged the gendered separatism within the tradition of patriarchy where male power is served (Kynsilehto, 2008).
-A strong confirmation by Mernissi was presented in one of the writings that in the modern world Muslim women can walk with full pride knowing that the quest for human rights, democracy, and dignity does not stem from any imported values rather it is the true part of the Muslim tradition (Mernissi, 1987; Malik, 2014).
+In the writings of Islamic feminists, rather than taking a sacred legacy of Islam, they presented that Islam provides a system whereby men execute power, which is endorsed by the law, language, class, and nation (Seedat, 2013).
+One of these Islamic feminists is Najat El Hashmi, as she presented misogyny and patriarchy as a cross-cultural phenomenon of Islam.
+However, on the other hand, Fatima Mernissi challenged the gendered separatism within the tradition of patriarchy where male power is served (Kynsilehto, 2008).
+A strong confirmation by Mernissi was presented in one of the writings that in the modern world, Muslim women can walk with full pride, knowing that the quest for human rights, democracy, and dignity does not stem from any imported values rather; it is the true part of the Muslim tradition (Mernissi, 1987; Malik, 2014).

-Mernissi has never missed a chance to illustrate how the practices accredited to the Prophet are misappropriated, and how political, financial, and religious establishments have skewed the actual disparities between men and women, particularly women's empowerment supporters and traditionalist Muslim adversaries.
+Mernissi has never missed a chance to illustrate how the practices accredited to the Prophet are misappropriated and how political, financial, and religious establishments have skewed the actual disparities between men and women, particularly women's empowerment supporters and traditionalist Muslim adversaries.
 Her earlier publications have been interpreted as rejecting Islamic teachings and/or promulgating secular agendas (Mernissi, 1991).
 Early on in her work, she conversely noted, contradictory to what is generally believed, that Islam does not promote the argument for the intrinsic oppression of women (Mernissi, 1987).
 Mernissi foregrounds some verses regarding gender equality she emphasized in the Qur’an to present the Islamic views and to support or contradict the modern jargon of feminists by presenting the Prophet’s sayings and practices (Seedat, 2013).
-In Islam and Democracy authored by Mernissi, a complex process of Islamic symbolism is presented to subvert the democratic aspirations of women's rights.
-One of the concepts of Mernissi is feminist theology which explains the idea of women’s empowerment from the concepts of Islam by highlighting the elaboration of the faith of the wives of Prophet Muhammad (Elboubekri, 2015).
-Moreover, in Women and Islam, an influential book by Mernissi the role of women in the spread of Islam was presented to discuss women's rights and the role of women played by women equally as men in spreading Islam.
-The power and agency of the Muslim women were described and it was also stated that women in the Islamic world also exercised political authority (Elboubekri, 2015).
+In Islam and Democracy, authored by Mernissi, a complex process of Islamic symbolism is presented to subvert the democratic aspirations of women's rights.
+One of the concepts of Mernissi is feminist theology, which explains the idea of women’s empowerment from the concepts of Islam by highlighting the elaboration of the faith of the wives of Prophet Muhammad (Elboubekri, 2015).
+Moreover, in Women and Islam, an influential book by Mernissi, the role of women in the spread of Islam was presented to discuss women's rights and the role of women played by women equally as men in spreading Islam.
+The power and agency of Muslim women were described, and it was also stated that women in the Islamic world also exercised political authority (Elboubekri, 2015).

 It is clear that her expression, ‘conventional Islam’, refers to the literal text of the Qur'an, as opposed to the conventional interpretations of the text or the current practice of Islam.
 Mernissi dedicated an entire book to the topic of women's leadership, which contradicted bin Abi Bakara's portrayal (Mernissi, 1991; Mernissi, 1993).
 Her criticism is focused primarily on the Hadith literature that has been traced back to the Prophet.
 Among the few authors who have quoted her work, Jamal al Banna has clarified the reason why the Prophet always forbade his disciples from recording his actions and statements, which was to not contradict the thoughts of the Prophet in the context of the Qur'an.

 Furthermore, Hadith reflects the same notions as the Qur’an.
 For instance, a woman in Islam is bestowed with complete freedom in the marriage contract.
-Marriage in Islam is a contractual relationship and a woman has the complete power to accept or rescind a marriage contract.
+Marriage in Islam is a contractual relationship, and a woman has the complete power to accept or rescind a marriage contract.
 A woman’s acceptance is a requirement for the validity of a marriage contract by the Hadith (Ibnouf, 2015).

 Gender equality is a global development goal because it has been recognized as a basic human right.
 The concept of gender equality in Islam is demonstrated by the absence of the dominance of one sex over the other.
 (Barlas, 2019).
 There are no Islamic writings, such as the Quranic verses or the Hadith, that suggest that there is a requirement for women to remain indoors (Leemhuis, 2010).
 In contrast, Allah granted women and men the same fundamental obligations (Ali, 2015).
 Historical sources indicate that women have engaged in public life since early Muslims, particularly in times of emergency.
 Women have been seen to support the Muslim armed forces during wartime by healing the injured, preparing materials, and assisting the fighters (Bullock, 2002).
 The Messenger of Allah (Muhammad) supported his spouses in their household chores, thereby demonstrating that there was no deprivation connected to household duties such as preparing food, sweeping, doing laundry, and so on (Leemhuis, 2010).